 To view the network information provided during installation, navigate to System Management.
-In the right pane, click View highlighted below.
+In the right pane, click the View link highlighted below.

 A System Information page will appear showing the information provided during installation.
-In the Appliance Name field is the name of the device (sp-ucsec1).
+The name of the device (sp-ucsec1) is shown in the Appliance Name field.
 This name will be referenced in other configuration screens.
 The two Network Configuration entries highlighted below are the only two IP addresses that are directly related to the SIP trunking solution described in these Application Notes.
 Interfaces A1 and B1 represent the private and public interfaces of the Avaya SBCE respectively.
 Each of these interfaces must be enabled after installation.
-Lastly, the DNS Configuration must be configured since DNS will be used to resolve the X5 Solutions' domain to an IP address.

 To enable the interfaces, first navigate to Device Specific Settings → Network Management in the left pane and select the device being managed in the center pane.
-In the right pane, click on the Interfaces tab.
-Verify the Status is Enabled for both the A1 and B1 interfaces.
-If not, click the status Enabled/Disabled to toggle the state of the interface.
+In the right pane, click on the Interface Configuration tab.
+Verify the Administrative Status is Enabled for both the A1 and B1 interfaces.
+If not, click Toggle to enable the interface.